 It's God who dies Friday and rises again on Sunday

-It's Christ who climbs in the sky b
+It's Christ who climbs in the sky better than any aviator

 He holds the world's altitude record